The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/how-to-fell-cleave-an-angry-wannabe-healer-also-known-as-warrior-5-0-the-guide.md

+---

-Job Overview
+# Job Overview

-On the northernmost edge of Abalathia's Spine exists a mountain tribe renowned for producing fearsome mercenaries.
-Wielding great axes and known as Warriors, these men and women learn to harness their inner-beasts and translate that power to unbridled savagery on the battlefield.
+> *On the northernmost edge of Abalathia's Spine exists a mountain tribe renowned for producing fearsome mercenaries.
+Wielding great axes and known as

+Warriors, these men and women learn to harness their inner-beasts and translate that power to unbridled savagery on the battlefield.*

 Warrior is a powerhouse combining both very unique defence and offence kits.

 In general, Warrior’s gameplay revolves around filling the Beast Gauge using basic combos and spending the Beast Gauge on powerful abilities.
 It’s a minigame of sorts where you are balancing between 0 and 100.
 Go too far and you’ll waste the precious Beast Gauge.
 Go too low and you won’t have enough Beast Gauge to use the ability when you need it.

 At the same time you will have another minigame.
-You will pay attention to the 30-60 seconds of Storm's Eye buff timer.
+You will pay attention to the 30-60 seconds of Storm's **Eye** buff timer.
 Losing on some Beast Gauge if you reapply the buff too early or losing damage if you forget to reapply it at all.

-Don’t be afraid, there will be some time to relax during Inner Release, while doing massive damage with those powerful abilities mentioned earlier.
+Don’t be afraid, there will be some time to relax during **Inner Release**, while doing massive damage with those powerful abilities mentioned earlier.

 While other tanks rely on knowing what happens next, Warrior charges into battle without a second thought.
 Self mitigation combined with insane self HP recovery tools are the biggest strengths of Warrior, allowing us to quickly react and adjust to unexpected situations.
 A healer suddenly died and you’re all by itself with low health?
 No problem!
-We have 2 instant heals to use, we heal ourselves during Storm’s Path combo and, on top of that, we also can heal ourselves or a party member by the portion of the damage we’ve dealt to the enemy!
+We have 2 instant heals to use, we heal ourselves during **Storm’s Path** combo and, on top of that, we also can heal ourselves or a party member by the portion of the damage we’ve dealt to the enemy!

 Remember, no man can win every battle, but no man should fall without a struggle!